benmassey46/SOP-Generator/results.md

 ## Results

-Rank order each model from each provider fot text generation e.g. gpt-4o gpt-4-turbo gpt do the same for gemini and claude. probably need some links to support this ranking
+Rank order each model from each provider on their text generation ability e.g. gpt-4o (best) gpt-4-turbo gpt-4 (worst) do the same for gemini and claude. probably need some literature/provider links to support this ranking assertion

 select 2 or 3 SOP types